awitten1/awitten1.github.io/_posts/2022-12-27-variant-indexes.md

 Wyoming: [74, 89]
 ```

-Each number here is a reference to a row that has Maryland as its value in its state column.
+Each number here is a reference to a row in the table.

 The paper also briefly mentions B-trees.
 I won't explain B-trees here (maybe I will in a future post).
 B-trees are how we efficiently lookup a particular list in a Value-List index.
 The key-value pairs are stored in the leaf level pages of a B-tree.
 That way instead of scanning the RID-Lists one by one, we can traverse a tree to find the correct RID-list.